hhellwig/my-startup/README.md

 - Don't forget to install bcrypt and cookie-parser and uuid
 - Hashing is how we compare passwords without revealing passwords

+###### Simon WS
+- Websocket it used for storing, sending, and receiving messages.
+It can connect simultaneously instead of waiting for both users to access the server
+- Implement ws to create a chat for my startup
+- Communicate using send() for messages
+- Refer to WS debug page ad chat page if stuck!
+- Add a div for the messages to be sent to

 My web server: http://13.59.191.43